EIN 41-2203632

 Program areas at Software Freedom Conservancy

 License Compliance & Enforcement: Some FOSS is available under "copyleft" licenses, such as the General Public License (GPL).
-"Copylefts" are FOSS licenses that allow everyone to freely share, copy, modify, and (re)install modified versions of the software.
-"Copyleft" licenses require that everyone who receives the software has an equal right to engage in those activities.
-SFC identifies situations where distributors fail to meet those requirements.
-SFC then enforces the copyleft license & requires these distributors to provide the same rights to copy, share, modify and (re)install modified versions of the software to all those who receive the software distribution.
-Through this process, SFC ensures that the public has equal rights to use, improve, and study the software, & to experiment with their own modifications to software.
-Most importantly, the rights of consumers to repair the software on their devices is restored.
-Rarely, when absolutely necessary, SFC seeks remedy in the courts through litigation.
-During the tax year, SFC specifically pursued ongoing litigation against a specific maker of Linux-based televisions in California state court in which SFC seeks the complete, corresponding source for the copylefted components in the televisions to engage in SFC's right to software repair.
+These licenses allow everyone to freely share, copy, modify, and (re)install modified versions of software.
+SFC identifies situations where distributors fail to meet the copyleft requirements & requires them to provide the same rights to all those who receive the software distribution.
+Through this process, SFC ensures that the public has equal rights to use, improve, and study the software & to experiment with their own modifications so that the rights of consumers to repair the software on their devices is restored.
+When absolutely necessary, SFC seeks remedy in the courts.
+During the tax year, SFC continued ongoing litigation against a maker of Linux-based televisions in California state court in which SFC seeks the complete, corresponding source for the copylefted components in the televisions to engage in SFC's right to software repair.
+During the tax year, SFC also provided a grant to an individual to undertake a legal action in Germany where he successfully sought the complete, corresponding source for the LGPL'd components on the router he purchased.

-Outreachy and The Institute For Computing Research (ICR): In the tax year, we funded 132 interns via Outreachy - an initiative that encourages participation in FOSS for those who are subject to systemic bias and impacted by underrepresentation in the technical industry where they live.
+Outreachy and The Institute For Computing Research (ICR): In the tax year, we funded 123 interns via Outreachy - an initiative that encourages participation in FOSS for those who are subject to systemic bias and impacted by underrepresentation in the technical industry where they live.
 Outreachy interns improve FOSS and its documentation, and increase the diversity of the FOSS community while also learning valuable skills.
 ICR mentors and trains students in high school to do rigorous scientific research using FOSS.
-During this tax year, ICR had 27 internships.
+During this tax year, ICR had 29 internships.
 Both internship programs are paid programs which enable those from less privileged backgrounds to participate.

-Facilitating and Participating in FOSS conferences: During the tax year, SFC planned, organized and/or ran three conferences, and prepared for two others to take place in the following year.
+Facilitating and Participating in FOSS conferences: During the tax year, SFC planned, organized and/or ran three conferences, and prepared for one other to take place in the following year.
 Additionally, SFC coordinated and funded many other smaller "hackfest" events for its projects.
-Furthermore, SFC funded travel expenses for staff's and volunteers' attendance at more than 20 different third-party software conferences.
+Furthermore, SFC funded travel expenses for staff's and volunteers' attendance at more than 14 different third-party software conferences.
 These events allow volunteer FOSS contributors and SFC staff to (a) speak about their work to the public, (b) teach the public how to use and improve their software, (c) generally promote the use, adoption and improvement of FOSS, and (d) explain and explore the policy issues surrounding software freedom and software rights.
 Most FOSS conferences include opportunities for software developers to meet and rapidly work closely together to make improvements to the software and release those improvements immediately to the public.
 Finally, SFC staff also assisted in organizing the Legal & Policy DevRoom at FOSDEM, the largest annual FOSS conference in Europe.

 Grants made by Software Freedom Conservancy